 Blue hydrogen facilities are most likely to be sited near existing gas terminals.
 Green hydrogen production facilities are most likely to be sited alongside large-scale onshore wind developments.
 A very large volume of water is required in order to produce green hydrogen.
-Early engagement with Scottish Water, using their Pre-Development Enquiry (PDE) service, will be necessary in order to confirm water capacity for proposed sites: applications can be submitted online through their Customer Portal.
-If further support is needed, the Scottish Water Development Operations Team can be contacted on 0800 389 0379 or developmentoperations@scottishwater.co.uk
+Early consultation with Scottish Water will be necessary in order to confirm water capacity for proposed sites.